 I MADE THE WRITING MORE SIMPLE

-A reporter’s copy would occasionally be slow and heavy, where reading it felt a bit like wading through quicksand.
-Therefore, to make the story faster and punchier, I’d simplify the writing in several ways.
-For instance, I might strike out redundant words, rewrite needlessly convoluted sentences and replace stuffy words—such as “commence,” “occupation” and “utilise”—with more breezy, casual expressions such as “start,” “job” and “use,” which instantly made the writing feel less sluggish.
-The act of simplifying a reporter’s copy almost always led to lighter, airier prose that flew off the page rather than sinking to the floor.
+A reporter’s copy would occasionally be slow and heavy, where reading it would feel a bit like wading through quicksand.
+To make the story punchier, I would simplify the writing in several different ways.
+I might strike out redundant words, rewrite needlessly convoluted sentences and replace various stuffy words—such as “commence,” “occupation” and “utilise”—with breezier, more casual expressions such as “start,” “job” and “use,” which would instantly make the writing feel less sluggish.
+The act of simplifying a reporter’s copy almost always led to airier prose that flew off the page rather than sinking to the floor.

 I MADE THE WRITING MORE CLEAR

-With few exceptions, good writing is abundantly clear, which is to say that its meaning shines through brilliantly.
-As an editor, though, I’d sometimes encounter vague, abstract, imprecise or incoherent sentences which, if allowed to remain, would leave our readers feeling baffled or uncertain.
+With few exceptions, good writing is abundantly clear, which is to say that its meaning shines through immediately and brilliantly.
+As an editor, however, I’d sometimes encounter vague, abstract, imprecise or incoherent sentences which, if allowed to remain in the text, would leave readers feeling baffled or uncertain.
 If bad grammar wasn’t to blame, the problem often was lazy writing, where the author simply hadn’t taken the trouble to deliver their meaning crisply.
 Ambiguous sentences of the type, “James challenged Mike to a fight to test his strength,” were surprisingly common.
 So too was hazy terminology—such as “stakeholders,” “medium-term” and “value-added services”—that were harder to picture than, say, “staff and customers,” “in the next five years” and “24-hour technical support.”

 I MADE THE WRITING MORE ELEGANT

 Writing may be simple and clear enough, and yet still read badly because it lacks elegance—or doesn’t flow well.
 Inelegant prose has two main causes: bad organisation and poor rhythm.
-An amateur writer dumps ideas onto a page in no special order and is happy to rely on the information alone to give value.
-An elite writer weaves an elegant narrative, packaging points neatly into gracefully flowing sections.
-A good writer, too, is sensitive to the “music” of their prose and strives to create a better rhythm by tweaking the length and structure of sentences, and by manipulating the subtle stops, starts and pauses inherent in commas, semicolons, dashes and periods.
+An amateur writer dumps ideas onto a page in no special order and is happy to rely on the information alone to provide value.
+An elite writer weaves an elegant narrative, packaging their points neatly into gracefully flowing sections.
+A good writer, too, becomes sensitive to the “music” of their prose and strives to create a better rhythm by tweaking, for instance, the length and structure of sentences, or by manipulating the subtle stops, starts and pauses inherent in punctuation such as commas, semicolons, dashes and periods.